-The typical stay at an inpatient detox center in Arizona is about five to ten days.
+The typical stay at an inpatient detox center is about five to ten days.
 That’s a short time.
 However, in this span, you manage to overcome a physical addiction.
 It also means facing your fears of withdrawal symptoms.

 This isn’t something you want to do on your own.
 Rather, entrust your care to a good-quality inpatient detox center.
 At-home cold turkey attempts at withdrawal are unpleasant and frequently fail.
 Besides that, they can lead to dangerous medical emergencies.

 What Happens during a Stay at an Inpatient Detox Center?